DavidTimms/zod-fast-check/README.md

 A small library to automatically derive [fast-check](https://github.com/dubzzz/fast-check) [arbitraries](https://github.com/dubzzz/fast-check/blob/master/documentation/Arbitraries.md) from schemas defined using the validation library [Zod](https://github.com/colinhacks/zod).
 These enables easy and thorough property-based testing.

-The tool works with Zod 3.5 or later.

 ## Usage

 Here is a complete example using [Jest](https://jestjs.io/).